mixpanel/docs/legacy/aliases.md

 This article reflects a legacy version of identity management in Mixpanel, for projects that were created prior to 2020.
+In 2020, we released hourly merge.
 If you have ID Merge enabled, you will see it in your Mixpanel [project settings](https://mixpanel.com/settings/project):

 ![image](https://user-images.githubusercontent.com/2077899/230244606-e12422cd-d937-4328-ac58-8cc60f919df7.png)